NEFAC Mentors – Journalism

 Mentorship areas include public records, investigative journalism, labor reporting, unionizing newsrooms, and covering local news.

-LYNNE DELUCIA is editor of the Connecticut Health Investigative Team, a news-website featuring health and safety news and investigative stories.
+LYNNE DELUCIA is the co-founder of the Connecticut Health Investigative Team, a news-website featuring health and safety news and investigative stories.
 She formerly worked as the state editor of the Hartford Courant and led the paper to a Pulitzer Prize in 1999.

 Mentorship areas include strategies for coaching writers, building team collaborations, mining stories from beats, using data in stories, and launching news entities.